thunderbird/webext-docs/compose.rst

 .. api-section-annotation-hack::

-Open a compose window and load a given message in reply mode.
+Open a new message compose window replying to a given message.
+If the provided ComposeDetails object does not provide 'body', 'plainTextBody' or 'isPlainText', the default compose format of the used/default identity is used.

 .. api-header::
    :label: Parameters